neil-ca-moore/neil-ca-moore.github.io/_drafts/2017-02-10-tech-summit.markdown

 - send new messages to other actors, and
 - create other actors.

 Actors encapsulate state and behaviour, in much the same way an object does in object oriented programming.
-However in addition they have messaging capabilites.
+However in addition they have messaging capabilities.
 Messaging capabilities are analogous to member functions in object oriented programming, in that they enable mutating and accessing the state of the actor.
 The messaging is asynchronous: actors have in incoming task queue that they take messages from in order.
 Sending actors do not have to wait for a response to their message, indeed there may be no response.